The Valley of the Moon (novel)

-The Valley of the Moon (1913) is a novel by American writer Jack London (as well as the mythic and romantic name for the wine-growing Sonoma Valley of California).
+The Valley of the Moon (1913) is a novel by American writer Jack London.
 The valley where it is set is located north of the San Francisco Bay Area in Sonoma County, California where Jack London was a resident; he built his ranch in Glen Ellen.

 Plot summary

 The novel The Valley of the Moon is a story of a working-class couple, Billy and Saxon Roberts, struggling laborers in Oakland at the Turn-of-the-Century, who leave city life behind and search Central and Northern California for suitable farmland to own.
 The book is notable for its scenes in which the proletarian heroes enjoy fellowship with the artists' colony in Carmel, and their settling in the Valley of the Moon.

 Beginnings

 The book begins with Billy as a Teamster and Saxon working in a laundry.
 Billy has also boxed professionally with some success, but decided there was no future in it.
 He was particularly upset by one bout in which he was fighting a friend and they had to continue fighting and making a good show of it after his friend injured a hand.

 Billy and Saxon's early married life is disrupted by a major wave of strikes.
 Billy is involved in violent attacks on strikebreakers, and goes to jail.
 Saxon loses her baby in the backwash of the violence.
 She hears socialist arguments but does not definitively accept them, later meeting an old woman with an individualist view on relationships, describing how she successfully attached herself to a series of rich men.
 She also meets a lad called Jack who has built his own boat and seems to be based on Jack London himself as a teenager.